db-ui/core/source/_patterns/01-elements/logo/_logo.md

 title: Deutsche Bahn Logo
 ---

-Please find a lot of more information regarding our logo and how to use it within the Marketingportal: <https://marketingportal.extranet.deutschebahn.com/de/logo-3>
+Please find a lot of more information regarding our logo and how to use it within the [Marketingportal](https://marketingportal.extranet.deutschebahn.com/de/logo-3).

 ## Adapt logos colors (background and fill)